HelixNGC7293/DeforumStableDiffusionLocal/README.md

 **You need to get the ckpt file and put it on the ./models folder first to use this.
 It can be downloaded from [HuggingFace](https://huggingface.co/CompVis/stable-diffusion).**

-There should be another extra model will be downloaded into ./pretrain folder at first time running
+There should be another extra model which will be downloaded into ./pretrained folder at first time running

 ## How to use it?